Theater

 THEAT 234: Producing Theater: Advanced

-Designed for the student with previous course work and production work in theater, this course studies theater performance through the full-scale mounting of a production during the month of January, with public performances at the end of the January Interim or the beginning of spring semester.
+Designed for the student with previous course work and production work in theater, this course studies theater performance through the full-scale mounting of a production during the month of January, with public performances at the end of the January Term or the beginning of spring semester.
 Students enroll in the course through either an acting audition or a production position interview held in late October or early November.
-Selected participants are notified prior to Interim registration.
+Selected participants are notified prior to January Term registration.
 Details about the audition/interview are available online at the Theater Department website.
 Scripts are available in the Theater Department office.
 P/N only.
-Offered during Interim.
+Offered during January Term.

 Prerequisites: THEAT 133 or permission of instructor; concurrent registration in THEAT 233 or THEAT 253 (0 credit option) required.